robeurve/cardFrontendMentor/README.md

 ### Useful resources

-- [Example resource 1](https://getcssscan.com/css-box-shadow-examples) - This helped me to create amazing shadows for some elements..
+- [CssShadows](https://getcssscan.com/css-box-shadow-examples) - This helped me to create amazing shadows for some elements..

 ## Author